Pediatric Primary Care - Elsevier eBook on VitalSource, 6th Edition

 Elsevier eBook on VitalSource

-Get an in-depth look at pediatric primary care through the eyes of a Nurse Practitioner!
-Pediatric Primary Care, 6th Edition guides readers through the process of assessing, managing, and preventing health problems in infants, children, and adolescents.
+Give your Nurse Practitioner students the comprehensive foundation they need to be successful for the primary care of children with Pediatric Primary Care, 6th Edition.
+Covering the full spectrum of health conditions seen in pediatric primary care, this in-depth and evidence-based textbook takes the unique perspective of the Nurse Practitioner as it guides students through assessing, managing, and preventing health problems in infants, children, and adolescents.
 Key topics include developmental theory, issues of daily living, the health status of children today, and diversity and cultural considerations.
-This sixth edition also features a wealth of new content and updates — such as a new chapter on pediatric pharmacology, full-color design and illustrations, new QSEN integration, updated coverage of the impact of the Affordable Care Act, a refocused chapter on practice management, and more — to keep readers up to date on the latest issues affecting practice today.
+This sixth edition also features a new chapter on pediatric pharmacology, a new full-color design and illustrations, new QSEN integration, incorporation of Joint Commission goals and measures, Practice Alert highlights, a refocused chapter on practice management, updated coverage of the impact of the Affordable Care Act, and much, much more!

 - Comprehensive content provides a complete foundation in the primary care of children from the unique perspective of the Nurse Practitioner and covers the full spectrum of health conditions seen in the primary care of children, emphasizing both prevention and management.